iosgliath/rusty_sniffer/README.md

 # rusty_sniffer

-Wished to try Rust out.
+Wished to try Rust.
-And to hack a packet sniffer out.
+And to make a packet sniffer.

 Rusty sniffer is just that :